mongodb/mongo-c-driver/src/libmongoc/doc/howto/source-install.rst

     :batch:`%LocalAppData%` environment variable. (**Do not** use the :batch:`%AppData%` environment variable!)

-    Despite this directory existing, it has no prescribed structure that suites our purposes.
+    Despite this directory existing, it has no prescribed structure that suits our purposes.
 The choice of user-local installation prefix is arbitrary.
     This guide *strongly discourages* creating additional files and directories directly within the user's home directory.